Joafac4/raggit/README.md

 1. **Monitor** production queries — cluster similar ones, log search metadata per event
 2. **Inspect** which clusters of queries are most popular and which docs are most retrieved
 3. **Write evals** against the queries you care about
-4. **Re-run** them when you change models — see exactly which queries improved or regressed
+4. **Re-run** them when you change models — compare reports side-by-side on the queries you care about

 ```python
 from raggit.middleware import Middleware, Monitor, SQLiteMonitorStore